We don’t like to yuck someone else’s yum here at Roasty but rather approach new coffee trends with curiosity and find out what’s behind the hype.

 However, bitterness is signaled in a different way.
-Your taste buds actually release a calcium ion to signal that taste, but salt, instead of amplifying this reaction, actually overrides it.
-Thus, it masks the bitterness.
+Your taste buds actually release a calcium ion to signal the taste of bitterness, but salt, instead of amplifying this reaction, actually overrides it.
+Thus, salt helps to mask the bitterness in coffee.

 Grounds or Brew?

 As we explained before, the reason salt works is due to its interaction with your tastebuds rather than with the coffee itself.
-So, it follows that it wouldn’t matter whether you put the salt in the grounds or the brew itself as far as its effects go.
+So, it follows that it wouldn’t matter whether you put the salt in the grounds or the brew itself as far as its effect.

-However, the problem arises of whether you want to taste the salt or not.
-We’re betting most people would rather not.
+However, the problem arises of whether you want a salty coffee flavor.
+We’re betting most people would rather avoid such a taste.

 There are plenty of coffee and cooking experts (including Alton Brown) that recommend adding salt to your grounds before brewing.
-Proponents of this method recommend adding 1/4 teaspoon of salt to every 6 tablespoons of grounds.
-Supposedly adding it to the grounds helps ensure that you don’t taste the saltiness while still helping reduce the bitterness or staleness.
+Proponents of this method recommend adding 1/4 teaspoon of salt to every 6 tablespoons of ground coffee.

 So, Should You Add the Salt?

-As far as we can see the best circumstances in which to try adding some salt to your coffee are as follows:
+As far as we can see the best circumstances to try adding salt to your coffee are as follows:

 Your beans/grounds are over-roasted or too dark.

-No one is perfect.
-So it’s totally possible that you’re working with coffee that’s a little out of your tastes.
-If that’s the case, adding a bit of salt to your grounds could help mitigate the issue.
-That way. you won’t have to toss or pass on what you have on hand.
+If that’s the case, adding a bit of salt to your morning cup of joe could help mitigate the issue.
+That way, you won’t have to toss out perfectly drinkable coffee.

 You aren’t a cream and sugar fan, and you’ve been served a subpar cup.

 If that’s the case, try throwing in a bit of salt to make your cup a bit more sippable.
-Just keep in mind, you will probably be able to taste it.
+Just keep in mind that you will probably be able to taste it.

 You just REALLY like salt.

-No judgement here; we all have our tastes.
-So if you’re someone who just adores the taste of salt, far be it from us to stop you from adding it to your coffee too.
-The lack of bitterness will probably just be an added bonus for you.
+No judgment here; we all have our taste preferences!
+So, if you’re someone who just adores the taste of salt, far be it from us to stop you from adding it to your coffee.

-Honestly, there are plenty more ways to make sure you are brewing good coffee than adding extra sodium to it.
-If you’re looking to improve your at-home brew here are a few tips to keep in mind to help improve the quality:
+Honestly, there are plenty more ways to make sure you are brewing good coffee than adding extra sodium.
+If you’re looking to improve your at-home brew, here are a few tips to keep in mind to help you produce a high-quality coffee taste:

 - Make sure your beans are fresh.
 If you know you can’t get through the bulk size before they go bad, consider going with smaller bags.
 We also recommend buying whole beans and grinding them yourself to help with freshness.

 - Buy quality beans.
-If your coffee isn’t good to begin with, salt is not going to magically make it better.
+If your coffee starts out low-quality, salt isn’t going to magically make it better.
 If you have a primarily Robusta blend and it’s not cutting it, consider switching to something with a more complex flavor profile.

 - Check the water.
 The water you’re brewing with is important.
-If your tap has a lot of mineral or other particles, consider filtering it.
-And make sure you aren’t burning your grounds with water that’s too hot or under extract them with something lukewarm.
+If your tap has a lot of minerals or other particles, consider filtering it.
+As well, ensure you’re not burning your grounds with water that’s too hot or under-extracting them with something lukewarm.

 - Check your equipment.
-Whether it’s dirty, old, or simply being used incorrectly, make sure you’re using good equipment or else you won’t get good coffee.
+Whether it’s dirty, old, or simply being used incorrectly, make sure you’re using good equipment.
+Otherwise, you won’t get good coffee.

 As far as trying to fix a botch cup outside of your home, we personally prefer to just stick with sugar and creamer.
 However, if you prefer it black and can’t get over the bitterness of a meh brew, then try the salt trick and see if it works for you!